NICEIC vs NAPIT: Which Scheme Should You Join?

 Other Schemes

 NICEIC and NAPIT are the two largest schemes, but they are not the only options.
 ELECSA is another government-approved competent person scheme for electricians.
-It is worth checking their fees and benefits as well before making your final decision.
+For a complete overview of notifiable electrical work and why scheme membership matters, see our dedicated guide.

 The process for joining either scheme is broadly similar.
 Here is what to expect when applying for domestic installer registration with either NICEIC or NAPIT.